Taking down exhibits is `political suppression': Miyah poets

 Speaking to reporters on Friday, Hussain said their fundamental rights have been violated.
 "I was deeply pained when I heard about this....This is political suppression," he said.

-`Miyah verse' is a stream within contemporary Assamese poetry which captures anger about perceived discrimination against Assamese Muslims.
-Organizers of the festival have not yet commented on why the two exhibits were taken down.
+'Miyah verse' is a stream within contemporary Assamese poetry which captures anger about perceived discrimination against Assamese Muslims.
+Organisers of the festival have not yet commented on why the two exhibits were taken down.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)